pgmpofu/blog-ws/README.md

 BlogWS is a simple web service that allows a user to create game reviews for sharing with the online community.

+#Assumptions
+- A comment cannot exist without a post.
+- A comment cannot be created at the same time as a post.

 # Development Environment